-• the <keyspace/shard> argument is required for the <ValidateVersionShard> command This error occurs if the command is not called with exactly one argument.
+• The <keyspace/shard> argument is required for the <ValidateVersionShard> command This error occurs if the command is not called with exactly one argument.

-ValidateVersionKeyspace Validates that the master version from shard 0 matches all of the other tablets in the keyspace.
+ValidateVersionKeyspace Validates that the version on the primary of shard 0 matches all of the other tablets in the keyspace.